MicrosoftDocs/windows-dev-docs/hub/android/overview.md

 # Overview of Android development on Windows

-There are multiple paths for developing an application to use on Android devices using the Windows operating system.
+There are multiple paths for developing an Android device app using the Windows operating system.
 These paths fall into two main categories: **Native Android development** and **Cross-platform development**.

 ## Native Android